Mid Cornwall Metro

 Walking and cycling links will be improved between Penryn and Falmouth, including to Penryn station and the University campuses.

-Three key stages of work need to be completed to prepare the Newquay branch line for more trains:
+Four key stages of work have been completed to upgrade the Newquay branch line for more trains:

-• Restore a second platform at Newquay station – complete February 2025
+- A second platform restored at Newquay station

-• Build a new 400m passing loop at Goss Moor – complete March 2025
+- A new passing loop built at Goss Moor

 When will more trains begin to run?